vanska/pikku-i18n/README.md

 - Assign language
 - Assign default namespace
 - Fetch any string from any namespace within the locale data

-- A tool for checking translation string lenghts
+Utility extras:

+- A NodeJS utility for testing i18n locale character count for words and paragraphs

 ## Install